thombu/rabbiteasy/README.md

 ## Messages

-A message object was introduced to provide convenient and save configuration of a message and to improve the way how message content is read.

-A message is built using a builder pattern.
-Message destination, content, properties and delivery options can be set this way.
+A message object was introduced to provide convenient and save configuration of a message and to improve the way how message content is written and read.
+A message is created using a builder pattern.

 Creating a message without properties: